 - European Union laws – the Medical Devices Directives and Regulations

 - UK laws – the Medical Devices Regulations

 Each member state of the EU implements the Directives into their own national law; in the UK these are the Medical Devices Regulations 2002 (as amended) and they are issued under the Consumer Protection Act 1987.
 EU regulations apply directly to the UK and do not need to be transposed.

-The Regulations implement the EC Medical Devices Directives into UK law.
-They place obligations on manufacturers to ensure that their devices are safe and fit for their intended purpose before they are CE marked and placed on the market in any EC member state.
+The legislation places obligations on manufacturers to ensure that their devices are safe and fit for their intended purpose before they are CE marked and placed on the market in any EU member state.

 In this section we provide guidance on the various aspects of regulating medical devices from decisions on whether a product is considered to be a medical device to post-market surveillance of any problems arising from using the device.